luistinygod/WordPress-geeSearch-plus/README.md

 Improves the WordPress search engine without messing with the database, sorts results by relevance, and more.
 Simple and clean!

+gSearch Plus plugin improves WordPress' default mechanism by searching through custom taxonomies (including category and tags) and custom fields.
+It orders the results by relevance, calculating the search words hits through the title and content of each post.
+This plugin also includes a stopwords mechanism to remove the non-relevant words from the query, thus increasing the relevance of the results.
+Stopwords can be defined manually (using the WP admin) or by using the default files provided with the plugin package.

 ## Features

 * Searches through all the posts, pages and custom post types, by title and content (AND query)